sp4wn-owner/Spawn/README.md

 ### Step 2
 - Connect all wires and secure phone mount
-- On the Spawn website under profile, click "Go Live" then Click "Connect".
+- On the Spawn website under profile, click "Go Live" then click "Connect".
 Your robot should pop up on your list of Bluetooth devices.
 Once connected, test using the controls.

 ### Other
 - The esp32 can be powered through the micro USB or through the 5v pin (voltage above 3.3 will be stepped down through this pin since the board operates at 3.3v).
 If the motors are connected to the same power source they may cause the board to reset if not properly regulated.